 How do I arrange classroom observations with a school/district?

 To arrange classroom observations for field-based experience, go online to the district's website for instructions regarding "Student Observation," or contact the school district human resource department when online instructions are not available.
 The districts require your fingerprints to be completed with TEA and may also require a Criminal History background check for you to be granted access to their schools.
 You should also be prepared to present a copy of your program acceptance letter, if requested.

 Will my certificate differ from that received by a graduate from a Texas college or university teacher education program?

 No. Certificates received through the CERTification Program are identical to certificates received through a traditional university teacher preparation program.
 The certificate enables recipients to teach in the certificate area anywhere in Texas, and reciprocity is available in some other states.

 Once I complete my internship year, do I automatically receive teaching certification?

 No. Completing the internship year does not automatically entitle you to certification.
 You must have met all state, district and Region 10 ESC CERTification Program requirements, as well as have been recommended for certification by your district and Region 10 ESC CERTification Program.
-You must have passed all exams required for your certification area and achieved at least a "proficient" rating on your district teacher appraisal.
+You must have passed all exams required for your certification area, completed all program course work and paid all program fees.
 Please refer to Interns in the CERTification Participants section on the website for a more complete description of certification requirements.